Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Future Works

-\Remark The future research and improvement work on DCF-based trackers can be summarized into four points: \begin{itemize} \item Research and develop more adaptive filters, with different learning rates for different appearance change rates of objects. \item Research and develop a more intelligent search strategy, which can better adapt to the situations where objects move faster or reappear at a far location after being occluded. \item Add sample preprocessing to suppress noise in training samples or perform object segmentation in advance. \item Study multi-modal trackers, such as infrared modalities, to cope with tracking scenes with poor lighting conditions. \end{itemize}
+The future investigation and improvement work on DCF-based trackers can be summarized into four points: \begin{itemize} \item Exploiting more adaptive correlation filters, with different learning rates or adaptive parameters for various tracking scenes and objects. \item Researching for a more intelligent search strategy, which can better adapt to the situations where objects move faster or reappear at a far location after being occluded. \item Embedding image preprocessing strategies into basic tracking structure to boost the trackers' discriminative ability under complex scenes.
+Such strategies include but are not limited to: low-light image enhancers, object segmentation methods, saliency detection algorithms, \textit{etc.} \item Studying multi-modal trackers, such as infrared modalities, to cope with tracking scenes with poor lighting conditions. \end{itemize}

 It can be believed that the prospect of DCF-based methods onboard UAV tracking is promising, which can promote the development and application of UAVs, thus boosting the progress of the remote sensing field.